phukrit7171/phukrit7171/README.md

 - ⚡ Fun fact: ...
 # Hi there! 👋 -->

-I'm [Mr.Phukrit Kittinontan], a passionate developer with a focus on IoT, automation, and a diverse skill set that includes C++, Python, HTML/CSS, and Linux.
+I'm Mr.Phukrit Kittinontan, a passionate developer with a focus on IoT, automation, and a diverse skill set that includes C++, Python, HTML/CSS, and Linux.
 Welcome to my GitHub profile!

 ## About Me